What is a Dental Implant?

 Dental Implant FAQs

-To find out more about the dental implant process here at Cornerstone Dental Group - Dr Rex Hawthorne and Associates read through the following answers to our most frequently asked questions about dental implants.
+To find out more about the dental implant process here at Cornerstone Dental Group and Civic Dental read through the following answers to our most frequently asked questions about dental implants.

-If you care for your implant properly, they can last a lifetime.
+If you care for your implants properly, they can last a lifetime.
 This includes proper brushing and flossing at home, as well as attending regular hygiene cleanings and exams at your dental office.

 The longevity of a dental implant may also depend on other factors including nutrition, genetics, or the development of any dental diseases.